AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 Note the following details that are specific to the [!DNL Salesforce CRM] destination:

-* [!DNL Adobe Experience Platform] segments are exported to [!DNL Salesforce CRM] using a custom `AdobeExperiencePlatformSegments` field.
-You need to create this custom field in [!DNL Salesforce] first, before you export data from Experience Platform.
+* [!DNL Adobe Experience Platform] segment status is exported to [!DNL Salesforce CRM] using a custom field attribute.
+You need to create this custom field attribute in [!DNL Salesforce] first, before you export data from Experience Platform.
 Instructions are further below, in the [Prerequisites](#prerequisites) section.

 * Salesforce CRM uses OAuth 2 with Password Grant as an authentication mechanism to communicate with the Salesforce REST API.
 Instructions to authenticate to your Salesforce CRM instance are further below, in the [Authenticate to destination](#authenticate) section.